-12 See Exhibit G.
+13 See Exhibit G.

-Addendum, even though he had it in his possession for at least a week.
-During that conference call, Chief Justice Johnson emphatically stated that the Judiciary Board was "in possession of all documents relevant and necessary to resolve this case."
+documents relevant and necessary to resolve this case."
 The foregoing conduct is a clear violation of the following Constitutional Provision:

 PERFORM THE DUTIES OF OFFICE IMPARTIALLY

 B. Administrative Responsibilities.

 (1) A Justice should diligently discharge his/her administrative responsibilities, maintain professional competence in judicial administration, and facilitate the performance of the administrative responsibilities of other justices and court officials.
 CODE OF JUDICIAL CONDUCT, CANON 3.